Esther (Handel): Masque (1718, revised 1720)

 Esther began in 1718 as a masque, or chamber drama (HWV 50a), composed early in Handel's English career, and before the body of his success as an opera composer.
 It was first composed and performed at Cannons, where the Duke of Chandos employed Handel from 1716 - 1718 as resident composer writing for his patron's singers and small orchestra.
 Little is known about this first version of Esther.
 The version which survives is of a revision in 1720, also probably intended for private performance at Cannons, where the very wealthy Duke of Chandos employed a group of musicians and singers, and where Acis and Galatea, Handel's first non-religious vocal work in the English language, also had its premiere in 1718.

 The Cannons version of Esther was in six scenes with no break and written for an ensemble of one soprano, an alto, two tenors and two basses.
 Like Acis and Galatea, Esther may have been staged or semi-staged, with the soloists singing together to create a chorus when required.
-The author of the libretto is uncertain.
+The author of the libretto is uncertain, probably a collaborative work between John Arbuthnot and Alexander Pope.